TechGlue/CS350Group16/README.md

 # Group 16 Contributing Guide

 1. **Never work from the master branch.** The master branch will be reserved for our deployable product.
 When adding a new feature please create a **new branch**.
 Branch names should always have some type of meaning.
     - Always name branches using the following template initials-method worked on.
-EX. lg-deltewindow.
+EX. lg-deletewindow.

 2. I'll (Luis) be in charge of reviewing the pull requests and merging them to the main branch.
 You are allowed to make the commits freely.
 But, **please try to avoid committing anything to the main branch before running it by the team.**